xamarin/xamarin-forms-samples/UserInterface/MenuItemDemos/README.md

 ---
 # MenuItem Demos

-The `MenuItem` control is used to define context menu choices for `ListView` items. `MenuItem` objects are typically defined as part of the `DataTemplate` used to render the `ListView` items.
+The `MenuItem` class is used to create menu items for menus such as `ListView` item context menus and Shell application flyout menus.

 For more information about this sample, see [Xamarin.Forms MenuItem](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/menuitem).